insaneisnotfree/Spot/README.md

 * Use of CocoaPods for Xcode package management

-* A library of tools for Debugging, Logging and other commonly occurring functions (see danaprajna/util)
+* A library of tools for Debugging, Logging and other common functions (see danaprajna/util)

-* A general class, TestSandbox, to manage the test sandbox and to create arbitrary test files (see danaprajna/classes/specta)
+* A general class, TestSandbox, to manage ephemeral directories and to create arbitrary test file data (see danaprajna/classes/specta)